nordiskastil/nathalie-project-todos-main/README.md

 Replace this readme with your own information about the project.
 You can include things like:

-- Brief description of the assignment
+- Brief description of the assignment:
 Build a To do app using Context API or Zustand.
 You should be able to add tasks, list tasks and toggle whether a task is done or not.
 Keeping it simple and clean.

-- How you approached the task, what tools and techniques you used, and how you planned it I wanted to create a simple app, a bit like Google tasks but with a bit more styling.
+- How you approached the task, what tools and techniques you used, and how you planned it:
+I wanted to create a simple app, a bit like Google tasks but with a bit more styling.

 I added a added TodoContext.jsx to setup the Context API.
 This file holds all state and logic for tasks, filters and dark mode.
 And provides functions like: addTask, removeTask, toggleTask, completeAllTasks